littleweaver/littleweaver/Policy/policies.markdown

 Members may not work more than 60 hours per week, because life outside of work is also important.

 Pay periods are four weeks long, starting on a Monday and ending on a Sunday.
 Pay periods are a part of the fiscal year in which they end.
 Paychecks will be cut no sooner than the weekly meeting following the end of a pay period, and no later than the Wednesday following the end of the pay period.
 (There is a delay between when the online request is made and when the checks are actually mailed; this is not accounted for in this policy.)

+### Vacation

+Starting in 2015, each member receives 28 vacation days per year.
+Vacation days are recorded per pay period, in increments no finer than half-days.
+It is preferable that use of vacation days be announced at the end of the preceding pay period, and that vacation days be assigned to specific dates when a member will not be working, but this is not required.
+In the last pay period of the year, any unused vacation days will automatically be added to that pay period.

+Each day of vacation taken by a given member counts as though that member had worked a day of average length for that member in that fiscal year.
+The calculation for vacation hours worked by an individual to-date is:

+    total hours worked to-date
+    --------------------------- * vacation days taken to-date
+    days elapsed in year

+When calculating earnings to-date, this figure is added into the total hours worked by each member, both in `total hours worked by individual` and `total hour worked by current members`.

 Income